jprjr/multistreamer/README.md

 Additionally, it provides an IRC server, where users can view chat messages and comments from multiple services in a single location.

+Fun, unintentional side effect: you can use this to push video to your personal Facebook profile, instead of using the phone app.
+This isn't available via the regular Facebook web interface, as far as I know. :)

 ## Table of Contents